Jacie Hoyt: Coaching career

 Hoyt started her coaching career at Fort Hays State before being reunited with her college coach, Jane Albright at Nevada.
 After three years with Nevada, she would join Kansas State and would help the team get to the WNIT and reach the NCAA tournament twice.

 UMKC/Kansas City

 Hoyt was named head coach of the UMKC Roos on May 11, 2017.
-In the 2019–20 season, the Roos won the WAC regular season and the first game of the 2020 WAC tournament before the rest of the tournament and possibly postseason tournaments were cancelled.
+In the 2019–20 season, the Roos won the WAC regular season and the first game of the 2020 WAC tournament before the rest of the tournament and all postseason tournaments were cancelled.

 Oklahoma State

 Hoyt was named the head coach of the Oklahoma State Cowgirls on March 20, 2022.